cloudfoundry-attic/cf-docs-deprecated/content/frameworks/scala/scala.md

 ## Scala Support in Action

 Cloud Foundry simplifies application deployment so you can focus on application development.
-You can use SpringSource Tools Suite (STS) or the vmc command-line tool to deploy Scala applications.
+You can use the Spring Tool Suite (STS) or the vmc command-line tool to deploy Scala applications.

 Here is an example of deploying the [PocketChange](https://github.com/cloudfoundry-samples/pocketchangeapp-cf-runtime) application to Cloud Foundry using vmc.
 For most prompts, you just press Enter to accept the default.